-Michael Lickers teaches in the Master of Arts in Leadership and Master of Arts in Interdisciplinary Studies (MAIS) programs.
-He is also a senior advisor with Suncor Energy, Indigenous Relations and Community Development.
-His role is mainly focused on Indigenous relations, youth engagement and community investment.
-He supports the company’s executive leadership, as well as providing leadership of the Indigenous Youth Advisory Council for Suncor.
-Lickers also provides some of the cultural experiences for staff and awareness training.
+Michael Lickers teaches in the Master of Arts in Leadership (MAL) and Master of Arts in Interdisciplinary Studies (MAIS) programs and Introduction to Indigenous Environmental Leadership program (IELP) in the School of Environment and Sustainability and supported the development of the MA in Climate Action Leadership.
+He has a unique role within the MA Leadership program, serving as the Indigenous Scholar in Residence.
+Providing students and faculty the opportunity to ask questions regarding Indigenous Peoples, delivering plenary sessions and meeting with students one on one.
 Academically, his focus is on Indigenous ways of knowing and being, Indigenous methodologies, Indigenous youth leadership, storytelling, youth leadership, international youth leadership development, land based cultural education and outdoor education.

 Experience